← Frameworks

 Building systems, frameworks, rubrics, processes.
 Creating assets that produce returns over many future periods.

-Writing the verifier.
-Designing the rubric.
-Building the graph.
-Defining the cost function.
-Creating the case form.
+Writing the verifier, designing the rubric, building the graph, defining the cost function, creating the case form.

 Runtime